 - Sprains and strains, which occur when ligaments in the neck are torn (sprains) or muscles or tendons are torn (strains).

-- Pinched nerve.
+- Pinched nerves.
 A pinched nerve may occur when the bone, tissue, or tendon pushes against surrounding nerves in the neck.

-If you have suffered a spinal cord or neck injury in an accident in Oklahoma City, do not hesitate to contact our personal injury lawyers at the Law Firm of Boettcher, Devinney, Ingle & Wicker to discuss your legal options.
-Call at 405-886-9660 to get a free consultation.
+If you have suffered a spinal cord or neck injury in an accident in Oklahoma City, do not hesitate to contact an experienced Oklahoma City neck and spinal cord injuries attorney.
+Our team of personal injury lawyers at the BDIW Law can work with you to discuss your legal options.
+Call our office or fill out our online contact form for a free consultation today.